-Translation project managers do not perform one task but have to take on several tasks and responsibilities in pursuit of their objectives.
-They have to manage their translation team, meet deadlines, get the desired outcome, build multiple relationships, and translate different documents.
-To successfully carry out these tasks, they need to learn many additional skills.
+Translation project managers have several tasks and responsibilities to perform.
+They have to manage their team, meet deadlines, produce high-quality work, build relationships, and translate different documents.
+To successfully carry out these tasks, they need to have many different skills.

-Translation project managers deal with a number of procedures, communicate with people of different backgrounds, and oversee various tasks, consequently, solid communication skills are a must.
+Translation project managers deal with a number of tasks at a time, often communicate with people of different backgrounds, and oversee various jobs.
+All this taken into account means that solid communication skills are a must.

-For a translator or project manager, having basic computer knowledge – Word, PowerPoint, Excel, etc. – is essential because a translation project manager will use these programs regularly.
-After all, they are used on a daily basis for everything from making documents to creating PowerPoint presentations.
+For a translator or project manager, having basic computer knowledge – Word, PowerPoint, Excel, etc. – is essential because these programs are used on a daily basis for everything from making documents to creating PowerPoint presentations.

-There are ample programs of that type that translation project managers can follow if they want to brush up on their management skills.
-Online courses can help managers make sense of new management strategies and techniques which will put them at the head of the translation project manager pack.
+There are ample programs and software that project managers should be capable of using, which leads to an improvement in their skills of passing on knowledge.
+Online courses can help managers make sense of new strategies and techniques which will put them at the head of the pack.

 While ensuring the success of a translation project, linguists and translation project managers will use a variety of devices and software.
 The translation tools, IT equipment, and connectors speed up the translation process and maintain its consistency.